 But that does not mean that your home should sell for (or less than) land value if it lacks such features – there’s always a spectrum between land value and final sale price.

 Again, all these assume your marketing is on point.
-We’ve seen many marketing campaigns whereby plaster homes are marketed as ‘leaky’ (or make zero mention of redeeming features) – the impact on the end price becomes obvious.
+We’ve seen many marketing campaigns whereby plaster homes are marketed as ‘leaky’ (or make zero mention of redeeming features) – the huge negative impact on the end price becomes obvious.